 There are a lot of similarities between Discover it® Cash Back and Chase Freedom®.
 Both cards have no annual fee and pay a base cash back rate of 1%.
 Both cards offer 5% cash back in rotating categories.
 Both cards require you to opt in to the 5% cash back categories and cap the 5% cash back up to $1,500 of spend.
 But there are two areas where these cards are different.

 The first big difference is the intro bonus.
 With Chase Freedom®, you can Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
-Discover, on the other hand, will match all of the cash back earned during your first year, automatically (new cardmembers only).
+Discover will match ALL the cash back you’ve earned at the end of your first year, automatically.
+There’s no signing up.
+And no limit to how much is matched (new cardmembers only).
 There is no cap to how much you can earn.
 If you are a big spender (especially in the bonus categories), you would earn much more during Year 1 with Discover.
 Here is a comparison of first year earnings:

 - You spend $1,000 a month in 1% categories

 - You spend $500 a month in 5% categories